 Salvisa real estate is some of the most expensive in Kentucky, although Salvisa house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Salvisa isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Salvisa are a mix of both white- and blue-collar jobs.
-Overall, Salvisa is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Salvisa who work in sales jobs (16.04%), art, media, and design (14.15%), and healthcare suport services (11.32%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Salvisa is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Salvisa is a town of professionals, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Salvisa who work in art, media, and design (26.87%), sales jobs (22.39%), and healthcare suport services (17.91%).

 Of important note, Salvisa is also a town of artists.
 Salvisa has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Salvisa’s character.